Plakatstil in the 20th Century: Modern Poster Design from Germany

 Early in his career, American architect Frank Lloyd Wright – the famous pioneer of the Prairie School style at the turn of the 20th century – experimented with a host of organic designs.
 He was a long way from fully developing his more geometric, abstract patterns, but nonetheless got the chance to try them out on a fledgling project.

 In 1897, the Luxfer Prism Company hired Wright to design decorative patterns for their glass tiles.
 Prismatic glass had appeared on the American market at the 1893 Columbian Exposition in Chicago, IL, from Gustave Falconnier.
 It promised the opportunity to provide light to dark buildings at a time when electricity was expensive (and often dangerous).

 Natural light was also hard to come by in urban environments where alleyways and high rises blocked out most of the sun.
-Prismatic glass was ribbed on one side – covered in rows of miniature prisms, often 21 to a 4-by-4 inch tile – so that light could enter from an oblique angle and be redirected into the room beyond.
+Prismatic glass was ribbed on one side – covered in rows of miniature prisms, often 21 to a 4 x 4 in (10.16 x 10.16 cm) tile – so that light could enter from an oblique angle and be redirected into the room beyond.
 They were often found lining storefronts and office buildings.

 Wright himself patented around 40 different designs, many of which had organic origins.
 However, the only one that ever saw daylight was his “flower” design.
 These provided a pleasing ornamentation to a building’s façade but didn’t improve the quality or quantity of light entering.